Murdo-C/captainmurdo.github.io/_posts/2025-6-24-trmnl-collection-schedule.md

 author: Murdo
 ---

 I built a plugin for the amazing e-ink [TRMNL](https://usetrmnl.com) device.
+You can install it [here](https://usetrmnl.com/recipes/102103).

 ---